Rue281/Udacity-Memory-Game/README.md

 ## Built With

-+HTML
+*HTML
-+CSS
+*CSS
-+JavaScript
+*JavaScript
-+All application components are usable across modern desktop, tablet, and phone browsers.
+*All application components are usable across modern desktop, tablet, and phone browsers.